by Tony Vidler

 An e-Adviser is not a robo-adviser either….thought I would just get that one out of the way at the outset.
 The e-Adviser is a tech-savvy person (or bunch of people in a firm) who are using digital techniques, software systems and technology platforms to enhance the human-to-human advice delivery model.

-That is not an exhaustive list, but it is nevertheless a pretty compelling list of reasons to consider how to incorporate more client-focused technology solutions into a practice isn’t it?
+That is not an exhaustive list (and it is one I’ve compiled from various research-based articles over the last 2 years), but it is nevertheless a pretty compelling list of reasons to consider how to incorporate more client-focused technology solutions into a practice isn’t it?

 Basically the bottom line from the research on adviser technology use is that those who are rapid adopters and who look to build strong tech-based rapid communications systems and internal efficiencies is that they make get more business, get more clients from the hard to reach segments of the market, keep more business for longer and don’t have that much trouble handling service levels for significantly bigger books of business.
 Oh…and they make more money.